 Generic Name: rifapentine

-Note: This document contains side effect information about rifapentine.
-Some of the dosage forms listed on this page may not apply to the brand name Priftin.
+Note: This page contains side effects data for the generic drug rifapentine.
+It is possible that some of the dosage forms included below may not apply to the brand name Priftin.

 For the Consumer

 As well as its needed effects, rifapentine (the active ingredient contained in Priftin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking rifapentine, check with your doctor or nurse as soon as possible:More common